one-among-us/data/people/yumao/page.en.md

 And I have a sweet tooth, I will feel happy for a long time while holding a packet of white rabbit creamy candies.
 I love cats, and adopt a cat called Ayaka.

-She was an admiral of *Kancolle* , and her first action figure was Destroyor Akizuki in *kancolle*.
+She was an admiral of *Kancolle* , and her first action figure was Destroyer Akizuki in *kancolle*.

 She loved time with silent and ease.
 For example, she put on the headphones and drank hot coffee in café, then watched out of the window and observed people came and left.
 This would make her relaxed.
 Sometimes, she had some special thoughts.
-She made wishes to shooting stars occasionally, she said: "It's not because I believe that, but in that it's free.
+She made wishes to meteors occasionally, she said: "It's not because I believe that, but in that it's free.
 And there's no evidence shows it doesn't work."

 According to Neko, Yumao loved spicy hot pot, and always enjoyed it with rice.